Ave44/Projekt-Frostbite/README.md

-# Projekt-Frostbite
+# Project-Frostbite

-Repozytorium zawierające projekt na przedmiot "Projekt zespołowy" UG 22/23
+Repository containing the project for the subject "Team Project" UG 22/23

-### Uruchamianie gry
+### Launching the game
-Aby uruchomić grę należy:
+To launch the game you need to:
-- pobrać repozytorium
+- download the repository
-- uruchomić plik Frostbite.exe
+- run the Frostbite.exe file